qorg11/kill9/harmful/software/snap.md

 Decentralization is not okay in package management, they have made repositories and package manager to have order on the system.
 Having more than one package manager breaks that order.

+If you **REALLY** need to share an "universal package", just use the `--static` CFLAG, this will bundle the used libraries in the binary, it's stupid but well, isn't that what .AppImage does?